Coronavirus Impacts Hollywood: List Of Studio Movies Whose Releases Have Been Postponed

 Comments

+LOS ANGELES (CBSLA) – The novel coronavirus outbreak has had an unprecedented impact on Hollywood, forcing studios to push back the releases of major movies due to theater closures across the world, and suspending near all TV and movie production, leaving tens of thousands of entertainment workers without jobs.

-LOS ANGELES (CBSLA) – The novel coronavirus outbreak has had an unprecedented impact on Hollywood, forcing studios to push back the releases of major movies due to theater closures across the world.
+LOS ANGELES (CBSLA) – The novel coronavirus outbreak has had an unprecedented impact on Hollywood, forcing studios to push back the releases of major movies due to theater closures across the world, and suspending near all TV and movie production, leaving tens of thousands of entertainment workers without jobs.

 Here is a list of movies which have seen their release dates pushed back: